This is Rudy Giuliani and this is the Rudy Giuliani show.

 That's rough, that's seven times.

-Seven times greater chance of being killed when you walk the streets of Washington, D.C., than New York, currently.
+Seven times greater chance of being killed when you walk the streets of Washington, DC than New York currently.

 And that was roughly the same as last year.

-So I don't know, Mayor.
+So I don't know, mayor, I guess you reduce the crimes.

-I guess you reduce the crimes that just suspiciously are much easier to fudge than murder, unless you move some of the bodies into Baltimore or something or over into Virginia.
+that just suspiciously are much easier to fudge than murder unless you move some of the bodies into Baltimore or something or over over into Virginia.

 That's a lot of murders for a little city like Washington, D.C. of 700,000.

-Pretty close to 1,000 murders this year.
+Pretty close to a thousand murders this year, but instead they have 168.

 And people in New York are nervous.

-They're nervous about that.
+they're nervous about that.

-I don't know why you also flip-flopped.
+So I don't know, I, I, I, I don't know why you also flip-flopped.

 You originally said, Mayor Bowser, that you're going to work with the government because it seems to me if I had a city that had, make sure I have it right here, seven times the murder rate of New York, I would be anxious to get all the help that I could get.